fsprojects/Paket/docs/content/getting-started.md

 1. Commit `.paket/paket.exe` to your repository.
 1. After the first `.paket/paket.exe` invocation Paket will create a couple of files in `.paket` — commit those as well.
+1. Configure your source control system to ignore the `paket-files` folder, for example in Git add a line to the `.gitignore` file containing `paket-files`.

 ### Specifying dependencies